SunWeb3Sec/DeFiHackLabs/tutorials/03_write_your_own_poc/en/readme.md

      `42,346,768.252804 / 33,906.6145928 = 1248.9235`

-    (存在細微差距，通常代表交易手續費收入或是有人意外轉入代幣，可被 `skim()` 取走)
-    (The calculated price often yields minute discrepancies from the market price.
-This usually means a trading fee or new transaction affecting the pool, this variance can be skimmed using the skim() function.)

-  * Solidity Pseudocode: Therefore, for the lending contract to fetch the current ETH price.
-The pseudocode can be summarized as the following:
+  * Solidity Pseudocode:For the lending contract to fetch the current ETH price,the pseudocode can be as the following:

 ```solidity=
 uint256 UniV2_ETH_Reserve = WETH.balanceOf(0xb4e16d0168e52d35cacd2c6185b44281ec28c9dc);